tasmota/docs/docs/Troubleshooting.md

 ### Logs
 For debugging purposes you can use Level 4 or Level 5 logging to the `MqttLog`, `WebLog`, `SerialLog`, or remote `SysLog`.

 The logging level is set separately for each log destination.
 Log levels range from `0` to `5`.
 The higher the log level, the more information is logged.
-When troubleshooting your device its recommended to set the logging level to `4`.
+When troubleshooting your device it's recommended to set the logging level to `4`.

 #### Web Logging
 These show up in the Web UI Console (http://deviceip/cs).
 The default logging level for WebLog logging is 2.